Thiagobc23/COVID-19/README.md

 The [Imperial College COVID-19 Response Team](https://spiral.imperial.ac.uk/bitstream/10044/1/77482/8/2020-03-16-COVID19-Report-9.pdf) has described a nice categorization of the measures taken by countries and regions, where they are either going for suppression or mitigation measures.
 Both solutions require extensive use of non-pharmaceutical interventions (NPIs), which comes to proper hygiene, social distancing, and others solutions intended to reduce transmission.

 >**Suppression**.
 Here the aim is to reduce the reproduction number (the average number of secondary cases each case generates), R, to below 1 and hence to reduce case numbers to low levels or (as for SARS or Ebola) eliminate human-to-human transmission.
 The main challenge of this approach is that NPIs (and drugs, if available) need to be maintained – at least intermittently - for as long as the virus is circulating in the human population, or until a vaccine becomes available.
 In the case of COVID-19, it will be at least 12-18 months before a vaccine is available.
-Furthermore, there is no guarantee that initial vaccines will have high efficacy (The current influenza vaccine has about 45% efficiency).
+Furthermore, there is no guarantee that initial vaccines will have high efficacy

 >**Mitigation**.
 Here the aim is to use NPIs (and vaccines or drugs, if available) not to interrupt transmission completely, but to reduce the health impact of an epidemic, akin to the strategy adopted by some US cities in 1918, and by the world more generally in the 1957, 1968 and 2009 influenza pandemics.
 In the 2009 pandemic, for instance, early supplies of vaccine were targeted at individuals with pre-existing medical conditions which put them at risk of more severe disease.
 In this scenario, population immunity builds up through the epidemic, leading to an eventual rapid decline in case numbers and transmission dropping to low levels.